smolsosig/A-Waste-o-Time-Gooblemania/README.md

 **Requires Godot 4.5 and above.** Simply clone the repository and run it in Godot.
 Note that some desktop features have been stripped from the game so it could work on web without problems, most especially an options screen and everything involving window resolutions.

-**You are only entitled to personal usage of the codebase!** I will catch you because I repeatedly LOOK MY NAME UP ON GOOGLE
+**You are only entitled to personal usage of the codebase!** If you disregard that statement then I will catch you because I repeatedly LOOK MY NAME UP ON GOOGLE